shawngmc/desk-commander/README.md

 - Codepens
   - [Pure CSS Cyberpunk Buttons](https://codepen.io/jh3y/details/PoGbxLp) - **would need major animation tweaks and stuff, but might be a starting point**
   - [Cyberpunk 2077 Theme CSS](https://codepen.io/gwannon/pen/LYjvOLK) - **button is less refined, but I could use some of the other things**
+  - [Slack / Discord Cyberpunk 2077 redesign w/ Preact](https://codepen.io/hussard/pen/ExgbXMP) - **Possibly a bit too Cyberpunk the game, but I may steal a few things**

+### Why not just use node.js the whole way through?
+- I already had my Hubspace-ng library and some prototype code.
+- I wasn't originally doing an Electron GUI.
+- JS is just a bit messier than I want for the backend.

 ## Other Refs
 - [Someone else has done something similar?](https://news.ycombinator.com/item?id=31828755)